MicrosoftDocs/power-platform/power-platform/guidance/coe/microsoftteams-governance.md

 ![Teams owner receives prompt to provide business justification](media/teams-1.png "Teams owner receives prompt to provide business justification")

-They also receive a Welcome note via email to provide them with further information about their environment, as well as conditions of using it.
+Team owners also receive a Welcome note via email to provide them with further information about their environment, as well as conditions of using it.

 ![Teams owner receives welcome email](media/teams-3.png "Teams owner receives welcome email")

-**Admin:** Microsoft teams environments can be reviewed using the **Microsoft Teams environment review** filter view on the **Power Platform Admin View** model driven app.
+**Admin:** Microsoft Teams environments can be reviewed using the **Microsoft Teams environment review** filter view on the **Power Platform Admin View** model driven app.

 ![Admin point of view in the audit process](media/teams-4.png "Admin point of view in the audit process")

-An admin opens **Power Platform Admin View** > **Environments** > **Admin Review** and assesses all the environments due for review by looking at the **Audit** tab within the app, investigating the justification done by the Team owner, and then approving or rejecting the justification in the **Admin Review** section.
+An admin opens **Power Platform Admin View** > **Environments** > **Microsoft Teams environment review** and assesses all the environments due for review by looking at the **Audit** tab within the environment, investigating the justification submitted by the Team owner, and then approving or rejecting the justification in the **Admin Review** section.

 ![Validate maker requirements](media/teams-5.png "Validate maker requirements")

-The admin can further decide to approve a business justification, but highlight it for later review by providing a date.
+The admin can further decide to approve a business justification, but highlight it for later review by providing a review date.

 ![Validate maker requirements](media/teams-6.png "Validate maker requirements")

 ## Monitoring and weekly Cleanup process

-Admins need to monitor inactive Microsoft Teams environments in their tenant and invoke cleanup as appropriate, as well as have automated cleanup of unused environments in place to free up capacity for more compelling scenarios.
+Admins can also monitor inactive Microsoft Teams environments in their tenant and invoke cleanup as appropriate, as well as have automated cleanup of unused environments in place to free up capacity for more compelling scenarios.

 A weekly cleanup deletes environments that